cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ### Direct Message Creation (1:1)

 Bots can now create 1:1 conversations with Microsoft Teams users.
 This will allow your bot to proactively notify them.
-For instance, if your bot was added to a team and mentioned, along with a set of users, it can now send them individual messages in the private 1:1 chat.
+For instance, if your bot was added to a team, it could query the team roster and send users individual messages in the private 1:1 chat, or a user could @mention another user to trigger the bot to send that user a direct message.

 You can create the 1:1 chat with a user as long as you have the user’s unique ID and tenant ID.
-Typically, this information is obtained from a team context.
-For instance, either by obtaining the team roster or when a user interacts with your bot in a channel.
+Typically, this information is obtained from a team context, either by obtaining the team roster or when a user interacts with your bot in a channel.

+To create the Conversation ID, which you can then use for future direct messages to the user, you can call [`CreateConversation()` for C#](https://docs.botframework.com/en-us/csharp/builder/sdkreference/routing.html#conversationmultiple) or utilize Proactive Messaging techniques (`bot.send()` and `bot.beginDialog()`) in [Node.JS](https://docs.botframework.com/en-us/node/builder/chat/UniversalBot/#proactive-messaging).
+Note that at this point, [`CreateDirectConverstion()` for C#](https://docs.botframework.com/en-us/csharp/builder/sdkreference/routing.html#conversationmultiple) is not supported.

+Alternatively, you can issue a POST request to the [`/conversations/`](https://docs.botframework.com/en-us/restapi/connector/#!/Conversations/Conversations_CreateConversation) resource.

+The call to create a chat, either via the SDK or the API request, returns a Conversation ID which is used to send the message itself, for example via  [SendToConversation() in C#](https://docs.botframework.com/en-us/csharp/builder/sdkreference/routing.html#sendtoconversation).
+This ID will be consistant for that user, so you can store it for future direct messages.

 Because your bot is able to proactively message users, you should use this capability sparingly and consider the user experience.
 Make sure not to spam end users and send only the minimum amount of information and number of messages needed to complete your scenario.